singhgaurav1302/singhgaurav1302.github.io/_posts/cpp/2023-09-13-copy-semantics.md

 it is tolerable, but for larger ones, it leads to noticeable performance degradation due to the creation of numerous temporary copies.

 To address this inefficiency, c++11 introduced the concept of `move semantics`.
-If you're a technical enthusiast looking to optimize your code and understand the inner workings of move semantics, dive into our next blog on the topic.
+If you're looking to optimize your code and understand the inner workings of move semantics, dive into our next blog on the topic.